vivek224/RAJA/PITCHME.md

 # lwsRAJA fork

-An fork of the RAJA library to try to incorporate a lightweight loop scheduling library within it.
+A fork of the RAJA library to try to incorporate a lightweight loop scheduling library within it.

 ---